Klairm/chip8/README.md

 A simple Chip8 interpreter written in C++ for educational purposes

 ## TODO:
-- Implement a file selection menu ( considering imgui )
+- Read ROMs from USB ( should be easy to implement )
 - Optimize switch hell
-- Clean code ( it's fucking mess )
+- Clean code ( it's fucking mess ) ( for real I need to clean this)

 ## Usage
-Until I implement a menu the rom loaded it's harcoded (ye lol), so now it justs loads PONG2, you can change that in code and build again or wait until I make a proper menu
+Select the ROM in the menu with X ,roms are stored in /app0/assets/misc/, then connect a keyboard to the PS4 and have fun

-(yes you need to connect a keyboard to your PS4)
+(yes you need to connect a keyboard to your PS4, lol)

 ## Keyboard